idaholab/moose/framework/doc/content/documentation/systems/Executioner/TimeIntegrator/ActuallyExplicitEuler.md

 ### Update Form

 Note that even though we're doing an explicit solve we are currently doing it in "update form" similar to a single step Newton solve.
-This gives us good partiy with the rest of MOOSE.
+This gives us good parity with the rest of MOOSE.
 We may want to change this in the future to make better use of the fact that the mass-matrix can be constant for a wider class of problems if we remove `dt` from it.

 ### `_ones`